ucsd-cse130/wi20/lectures/03-datatypes.md

 ### 2. Unsafe

-We want this to fail at compile time!!!
+We want to catch this error at compile time!!!

 ```haskell
 extension deadlineTime